ToshioCP/Gtk4-tutorial/src/sec12.src.md

 A default handler is always called on any instance of the class.
 1. Signals are connected to handlers by the macro `g_signal_connect` or its family functions.
 The connection is usually done out of the object.
-One important thing is that signals are connected on a certain instance.
+One important thing is that signals are connected on a specific instance.
 Suppose there exist two GtkButton instances A, B and a function C.
 Even if you connected the "clicked" signal on A to C, B and C are *not* connected.
 1. When Signals are emitted, the connected handlers are invoked.
 Signals are emitted on the instance of the class.

-## Signal registration
+## Signal Registration

 In TfeTextView, two signals are registered.